aidamian/MADDPG_Tennis/REPORT.md

-#  MADDPG implementation in PyTorch of Collaboration and Competition
+#  MADDPG implementation in PyTorch for Unity Tennis environment

 ## Introduction